ajpupping/timed-quiz/README.md

 I learned how to set a timer, use an event listener, and hide or show elements on demand.

+I also learned about local storage.
+I had difficulty getting the scores to display on the page, but I was able to save the high scores array to the console log.

 ## Usage